 About Robert Spencer

 Spencer is one of the most prolific anti-Muslim figures in the United States.
-An incessant blogger, author, and activist, he insists, despite his lack of academic training in Islam, that the religion is inherently violent and that extremists who commit acts of terror are simply following its most authentic version.
+An incessant blogger, author and activist, he insists – despite his lack of academic training in Islam – that the religion is inherently violent and that extremists who commit acts of terror are simply following its most authentic version.
+His writing was cited dozens of times in a manifesto written by the Norwegian terrorist Anders Breivik.
+Spencer was banned from the United Kingdom as an extremist in July 2013.

 In his own words